opensearch-project/documentation-website/_search-plugins/search-relevance/index.md

 For example, you can see how results change when you apply one of the following query changes:

-- Weighting different fields differently.
+- Weighting different fields differently
-- Different stemming or lemmatization strategies.
+- Different stemming or lemmatization strategies
-- Shingling.
+- Shingling

 ## Prerequisites